 Nursing Interventions and Rationales

 The following are the therapeutic and evidence-based nursing interventions and actions (including their rationales) for patients at risk for falls:

-Nursing interventions for adults or patients in the hospital or long-term care setting:
+Fall risk interventions for adults in hospital or long-term care settings

 1. Design an individualized plan of care for preventing falls.
 Provide a plan of care that is individualized to the patient’s unique needs.